tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

 All checkbox form controls should have corresponding labels using `ariaLabel` (hidden) or `EzFormControlLabel`.

-Checkboxes should also have a `name` property, which is used to set or return the value of the named attribute of the checkbox field.
+Checkboxes must also have a `name` property, which is used to set or return the value of the named attribute of the checkbox field.

 ---